phonzay1/liriodendron-static/README.md

-This is a simple site that can be used for testing during VPS setup.
+A simple site for testing during VPS setup.